lordmulder/ClearClipboard/README.md

   If this parameter is set to `1`, ClearClipboard starts in "halted" mode, i.e. with automatic clearing paused.
 Default: `0`.

 * **`DisableWarningMessages=<0|1>`**
-  If this parameter is set to `1`, ClearClipboard will *not* warn about the "problematic" Windows 10 features that may expose your data to a risk.
-It is *not* recommended to do set this parameter, except for debugging purposes!
+  If this parameter is set to `1`, ClearClipboard will *not* warn about "problematic" Windows features or other programs that may expose your data to a risk.
+It is *not* recommended to do this, except for debugging purposes!
 Default: `0`.

 ## Example Configuration